 We are continually humbled by and grateful for those who have and those who continue to support and volunteer on the farm.

 Whole families with children of all ages are welcome to volunteer here on the farm.
-When specifically working for the "Volunteer for Veggies" program, those who are 14 and under are not eligible for the "trade."

 How often you can volunteer depends on your experience on other farms or gardening programs, availability, willingness to learn, and how easy you are to work with and demonstrate an “it’s about the farm, not about me” attitude because if it’s about me/you, there will be no farm.

 If you have a skill, an idea, or something to offer that you feel would help the farm, let us know what your idea is.